Ginger's mental health services, tailored for teens, ages 11-18.

 It also reveals opportunities to better serve our teen demographic: Our research indicates that teens tend to gravitate toward more community or peer based mental health solutions.

-Defining Our User
+Defining Our Demographic

 With these considerations in mind, we wanted to take a deep dive into how teens interact with technology, each other, and mental health.